The Audition (2000 film)

 The Audition is a 2000 short film written and directed by Chad Lowe and starring Lowe, his then wife Hilary Swank, and Brittany Murphy.
-The plot is about a woman's unhealthy addiction towards a young celebrity that she watched at an audition.

 The film aired on Showtime.
 Lowe stated that he intended to make a feature-length version to take to film festivals.

 Plot

+A woman’s unhealthy addiction towards Daniella, a young celebrity that she watched at an audition.